California expands its electric school bus fleet as federal freeze paused efforts elsewhere

 Gov. Gavin Newsom’s office announced Wednesday that 1,000 zero-emission school buses and related charging infrastructure will be provided to over 130 rural, low-income and disadvantaged school districts.
 The state grants add about 500 more charging stations for school buses to more than 200 stations already in operation in districts.

-The expansion contrasts efforts in other states that were hampered by the uncertainity over federal funds.
-For months, m ore than 500 districts nationwide were waiting on around $1 billion from the Environmental Protection Agency to cover more than 3,400 electric buses, sparking panic and confusion.
+The expansion contrasts efforts in other states that were hampered by the uncertainty over federal funds.
+For months, over 500 districts nationwide waited on around $1 billion from the Environmental Protection Agency to cover more than 3,400 electric buses, sparking panic and confusion.
 Some districts delayed or canceled their purchases.
+The EPA said in an email Wednesday that this month the rebate money was being distributed to awardees who have passed quality assurance.

 California has the largest fleet of electric school buses in the country after pumping more than $1.3 billion into such efforts and funding more than 2,300 of the buses.
 Of those, 1,100 are already in use and some districts are 100% electric.